tassia/vanierFLOSS/FLOSSDays/FLOSSDayF23/README.md

 Registration
 ============

 An online form was setup and 29 people were registered prior to the event.
-On the day, 22 [FIXME] people checked in, plus 1 baby and 1 accompaning family member, which participated in their own capacity.
+On the day, 21 people checked in, plus 1 baby and 1 accompaning family member, which participated in their own capacity.

 Checked-in participants
 =======================

-22 [FIXME] participants in total:
+21 participants in total:

+- Vanier community:
-- X CST students
+  - 4 Computer Science and Technology (CST) students
   - 2 CST graduates
+  - 4 Computer Science and Mathematics students
-- Y CSM students
+  - 2 Software (Continuing Education) students
+  - 1 Social Science - general student
+  - 1 Liberal arts student
-- 1 Pure and Applied Sciences
+  - 1 Pure and Applied Sciences student
   - 1 Computer Science teacher
   - 1 Computer Engineering teacher

+Outside from Vanier:
+- 1 High school student
+- 3 professionals / general population

 Unconference
 ============